Children's Hospital is part of the UPMC family.

 Years 2 and 3 of training consist of 12 months of clinical child neurology and 12 months of electives including mandatory rotations on child psychiatry and pediatric neurosurgery.
 Additional electives include EEG, EMG, neuroradiology, and physical medicine and rehabilitation.
 An international rotation can be arranged.
 A mandatory weekly continuity clinic affords each resident mentored responsibility in the care of his or her outpatients.
 Please see a sample schedule to learn more about the clinical rotations and available electives.
 The final year of NDD training provides the resident a longitudinal research opportunity focused on a basic science or clinical research project.
 Our goal is to prepare NDD physicians for an academic career in medicine.
 Continuity experiences occur in Child Neurology and Child Development.
 In addition, the NDD resident spends time in specialty clinics and completes a community advocacy project.
 These experiences afford the resident mentored responsibility for the care of his or her own outpatients with increasing independence.

 The residents actively participate in outpatient and inpatient care.
-Daily service and consultative rounds are conducted at Children’s Hospital of Pittsburgh of UPMC.
+Daily service and consultative rounds are conducted at UPMC Children's Hospital of Pittsburgh.
 The Division of Child Neurology provides consultative services not only within Children’s Hospital, but to Western Psychiatric Institute and Clinic and Magee-Womens Hospital of UPMC’s neonatal nursery as well.

 Mandatory conference participation includes a weekly Child Neurology Case Conference, regular journal clubs, didactics, and NDD focused didactics.

-Child Neurology and Child Development are located in Children’s Hospital of Pittsburgh of UPMC, an academic institution of international reputation.
+Child Neurology and Child Development are located in UPMC Children's Hospital of Pittsburgh, an academic institution of international reputation.
 This is the only children’s hospital in the western Pennsylvania region, serving a population of several million in western Pennsylvania, western Maryland, West Virginia, eastern Ohio, and western New York.

 We are proud of our NDD graduates who are in academic settings and contributing to medical education.
 See our alumni page here.